matthewlfabian/Bacterial-phylogenetics/README.md

 - Average nucleotide identity (FastANI)
 - Preparation of ANI matrix (Python)
 - Multi-locus sequence analysis (automlsa2)
-- Preparation of MLSA tree (R)
 - Gene presence/absence (BLAST, Python)
+- Preparation of annotated MLSA tree (R)

 Snakemake is a workflow management tool that facilitates organization & reproducibility in bioinformatics workflows.
 Packages are designated via .yaml files ("envs" directory), & their corresponding parameters are found in .smk files in the "rules" directory.
-The "rule all" section of the Snakefile lists target (e.g., trimmed FASTQs, scaffold FASTAs) outputs for the workflow, & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.
+The "rule all" section of the Snakefile lists target outputs for the workflow, & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.

 # Dependencies